SciCompKL/CoDiPack/documentation/TutorialA1.md

 passive function call and there is no need to provide the primal evaluation function `solve2_primal`.

+The codi::ExternalFunctionHelper has a few properties that need to be taken into account when used:
+ - It can not be reused.
+ - If the primal output values are not required for the computation they can be disabled by calling disableOutputPrimalStore before any input or output is registered.
+ - If the primal input values are not required for the computation they can be disabled by calling InputPrimalStore before any input or output is registered.
+ - The pointer for arrays are then null.

 The full code for the tutorial is:
 ~~~~{.cpp}
 #include <codi.hpp>